j-d-b/angular-fixed-aspect-img/README.md

 ></fixed-aspect-img>
 ```

+## Examples
+See `example/`, which pulls in all dependencies through a CDN, so all you have to do it open `example/example.html` in your browser.

 ## API
 * `imageSrc`: the image URL
 * `aspectRatio` *optional*: a string representing an aspect ratio using **:** notation (e.g. `'4:3', '16:9'`).
 Default: `4:3`